How to use the FC2 Internal (Female) Condom

 *Tip: use water- and silicone-based lubricants for extra pleasure!

 Twist the outer ring of the condom to keep the semen inside, and pull out the condom gently.
 Throw it in the garbage (do not throw it in the toilet).

-Most women report having to use FC2 three times to become comfortable with inserting and using it.
+Most women report having to use FC2 three times to become comfortable with learning how to use a female condom by inserting and using it.
 Practice makes perfect so if it doesn’t work on your first try, don’t give up!
 Good luck and don’t forget, sex is supposed to be fun.